MrIceman/bGOw/README.md

 ## How it works

 1. **Fit** splits every entry in the corpus on spaces and counts word frequencies, then assigns each word a fixed position in the vocabulary.
+It also precomputes the binary vector for every corpus entry (`CorpusVecs`) and the per-word frequency counts (`CountVec`).
 2. **Transform** produces a vector the size of the vocabulary, setting `1` at the position of every known word found in the input (unknown words are ignored).
 The vector is binary (presence/absence), not a frequency count.